plblum/jivs/planning/ModelRules Design for Configuration.md

 * retrieves the registered service by name through ValidationServices.getService()
 * checks whether `analyze` exists as a function
 * calls `analyze(builder, params.options.configAnalysisOptions)`
+* Provides the validationServices object to allow analyze to access many other services, including the loggerService through which it may generate a report.

 ### 12.4 What the config-analysis module owns